SNAP Eligibility Calculator — Ohio

-What are the SNAP income limits in Ohio?
+What is the SNAP food stamps income limit for Ohio?

 How much can 1 person receive in food stamps in Ohio?